Q: What is Spider Edit?

 Q: How Can I get the Spider Edit Manual?

-A: You can open the PDF document attached at the bottom of this document, or select the F1 key when using the Spider Edit program.
+A: You can select the F1 key when using the Spider Edit program.

 Q: Can I share Spider IV tones using Customtone?

 A: Yes, here is the direct link to the Spider IV customtone sharing site:

 Q: Can I edit the artist, song or style-based presets using Spider Edit?